waxim/slimmvc/readme.md

 SlimMVC supports full logging (logging must be enabled for rate limiting to work)

 ## Errors
-This is a general note on errors, the tempation might be to send actual 404 pages or maybe error breakdowns but my feeling is this should be avoided so a 'global' way to run to errors hasn't really be included to instead encourage the you to use actual returns to pass meaningful errors from your controllers to your end users.
+This is a general note on errors, the tempation might be to send actual 404 pages or maybe error breakdowns but my feeling is this should be avoided so a 'global' way to run to errors hasn't really be included to instead encourage you to use actual returns to pass meaningful errors from your controllers to your end users.
 The system will 404 on a missing controller or method and will 403 on a access validation by default sending ONLY the http codes which I think is cleanest, you controllers can run to 404 by returning false but a much nicer way might be to return say a json response "{error: 'Sorry, you did not include a user id.'}" or some much.

 I may well add the option to add an error class from which you can handle the routes to errors yourself, likely using http codes on an error view.
+I'll almost cirtainly be adding the option to overwrite http_code from the controller so if you send an error return you can also set a code.

 ## Events
 SlimMVC contains extensive Event support to make the code as extenable as possible, instead of